Pariyoush Ganji: Early life and education

 Pariyoush Ganji was born in 1945, in Tabriz, Iran.
 In 1948, Ganji’s family moved to Tehran.
 When she was age 12, she participated in an art competition, which inspired her to study art.

 Her school years at Behzad Art Academy, from 1963 to 1966, played an important role in shaping her visual language.
 Ganji was classmates with several known artists, including Bahman Mohassess, Ahmad Shamloo, Sohrab Sepehri, and Gholamhossein Sa’edi.
 She completed a formal art education at the Girls' School of Fine Arts, majoring in painting.
 She was a student of Mahmoud Farshchian, who is famous for his work in Persian miniature painting.

 She studied in London, England.
-She participated in Saint Martin's School of Art classes, and took art programs at the Sir John Cass School of Art, Architecture and Design.
+She participated in Saint Martin's School of Art classes and took art programs at the Sir John Cass School of Art, Architecture, and Design.
 In 1970, she attended Chelsea College of Arts and graduated after three years.
-Pariyoush Ganji started by selling her art work before going to Chelsea College of Arts.
+Pariyoush Ganji started by selling her artwork before going to Chelsea College of Arts.
 She worked on "The Safavid Tiles of Isfahan" as her thesis, which is inspired by original designs and paintings of Iranian art.
 Although Ganji studied in other countries, she has maintained a sense of Persian culture throughout her artistic journey.

 Career

 Ganji has sold some of her designs to textile-printing factories.
 She traveled to Germany in 1974, where she was hired as a designer for Dura Tufing GMBH.
 As she was in close contact with expressionist painters, she brought fresh visions to her designs.
-That was an opportunity for her as well to expand her skills and techniques.
+That was an opportunity for her to expand her skills and techniques.

 In 1975, Ganji moved to France and took a course at Ecole des Beaux Arts in Paris, France.
 She worked on “the kinetic movement of esoteric arabesque designs of Persian carpets, inspired by the dancing human form”.

 Teaching

-Ganji returned to Iran, in 1976, and collaborated with the center for the Intellectual Development of Children and Young Adults as well as curating an exhibition of their paintings and illustrating a book.
-She was married and had two kids before she went back to Iran to teach.
+Ganji returned to Iran in 1976, collaborated with the center for the Intellectual Development of Children and Young Adults, curated an exhibition of their paintings, and illustrated a book.
+She was married and had two kids before returning to Iran to teach.

 In 1986, Ganji taught at art schools in Tehran.
-She researched on the visual art of Far East, to find the influential elements of Sassanid Patterns on Japanese visual art through the Silk Road.
+She researched on the visual art of the Far East to find the influential elements of Sassanid Patterns on Japanese visual art through the Silk Road.
 Pariyoush Ganji has taught at places such as Alzahra University, Islamic Azad University, and University of Tehran.
 Also, she has been a member in organizations such as Tehran Cultural Heritage Organization, Contemporary Arts Museum, Tehran’s Jury Memberships Contemporary Drawing, Handicrafts, and Tourism Organization.

 Work in Japan

-Ganji traveled to Japan in 1996 through the invitation of the Cultural Foundation of Japan, she was studying the influences of Iranian patterns on Japanese textiles.
+Ganji traveled to Japan in 1996 through the invitation of the Cultural Foundation of Japan; she studied the influences of Iranian patterns on Japanese textiles.
 It was in Japan where she learned about a Japanese technique called Sumi-e or ink wash painting, which she worked to master.
 That was when she produced some paintings that were, “blends of minimal Japanese Shojis and ornamental Persian windows”.